syncfusion/blazor-docs/src/charts/range-selector/data.md

 ---
-title: " Types of data in Blazor Range Selector component | Syncfusion "
+title: " Types of data in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"